+The whole group will meet twice a week (Monday, Friday 3:00-4:00pm) to discuss general theory, techniques, and progress in our small projects.
 Each project will contain some open problems whose solutions are unknown so far.
 I expect a small group of about 3-4 students working on each project.
-I plan to meet (via ZOOM again) with each small research group about one more time per week.
+I plan to meet (via ZOOM after the first two weeks) with each small research group about one more time per week.
 On these small meetings we will discuss specific problems, methods, solutions related to the specific projects.
 I will announce all zoom meetings in Carmen for everyone, so anybody can join us even for smaller meetings if you are interested and willing to.
+So, all together, you are supposed to have 3 one-hour meetings per week with me.
+And perhaps more withing your small group.

-This summer we are going to have two mentors from our graduate students which I will announce later on.
-You are welcome to chat with them, they will help you to understand everything you need for your projects.
+We are going to have two mentors from our graduate students.
+You are welcome to chat with them, they will help you to understand everything you need for your projects, tell you about graduate schools and their programs etc.